dolbyio-samples/comms-sdk-web-quickstart/README.md

 The application works across all the majory browsers, however we recommend using Chrome to take advantage of additional features offered by the browser.

-##  Step One: Create an application and find your keys:
+##  Step One: Download this application and find your keys:

  - First you'll need an **Consumer API key** and **Consumer API secret** to comunicate with the Dolby.io APIs: